Recidvst/scrambling-letters/README.md

 ### Download
 - Download the Scrambling Letters dist files from [Github](https://github.com/Recidvst/scrambling-letters/archive/master.zip 'Github download') or from [NPM](https://www.npmjs.com/package/scrambling-letters 'npm download') or [Yarn](https://yarnpkg.com/en/package/scrambling-letters 'yarn download').
+- Pick the dist file you desire - standard, ES5 or babel polyfilled.
-- Include the minified scramble.min.js file in the manner of your choice.
+- Include the minified js file in the manner of your choice.
 This will allow you to access the new Scrambler() function.

 ### Initiate
 - Scrambler() needs to be told which piece of text to scramble.